 - Optional Module (20 credits)

-* Core modules include: Research Methodologies: Application to Advanced Practice (7NU508 on-campus); Research Methods (7OT513 distance Learning) or Research Methods in Integrative Health (7NU547 online).
+* Core modules include: Research Methodologies: Application to Advanced Practice (7NU508 on-campus); Research Methods (7OT513 distance Learning), Research Methods in Integrative Health (7NU547 online) or Critical Appraisal and Research Skills (7NU575 on-campus).
 Only one should be completed.

 ** Core modules include: Leading for Quality (7NU564 on-campus) or Leadership in Health & Social Care (7NU540 online).
 Only one should be completed.